sarejade/ico-brand-cult/_posts/2018-02-24-market-research.md

 ---

 layout: post
-title: This is a marketing blog post
+title: This is a marketing post
 category: marketing
+banner: /images/sharon-mccutcheon-530229-unsplash.jpg
+thumbnail: /images/sharon-mccutcheon-530229-unsplash.jpg
+summary: Lorem ipsim is a business blog postis a business blog postis a business blog post.
 ---

 # This is a marketing blog post